Southern Oak Bush Cricket

 TQ4792 14/08/2024 ©Raymond Small

-Common species (14-17mm long) found in oak woodland, a pale green bush-cricket with a pale-yellow dorsal stripe and two reddish-brown spots on top of the pro-thorax, first recorded in Britain in 2001.
+The Southern Oak Bush-cricket is a common species (14-17mm long) found in oak woodland.
+It is pale green with a pale-yellow dorsal stripe and two reddish-brown spots on top of the pro-thorax, first recorded in Britain in 2001.
 It is a predator of the Horse Chestnut Leaf Miner moth first recorded in the country a year after.
 The female has a long, slightly upturned ovipositor.
 The tiny wing flaps have become functionless in the course of evolution meaning this species cannot fly.

 © hainaultforest.net.
 All rights reserved.